 Weight 3.28 oz / 93 g

 The PAX 3 puts out some very dense vapor that is smooth and tasty.
 Our production unit reached the highest of four temperature settings in around 30 seconds.
-Once the smartphone app is finished, it will allow for custom temperature settings, and adjustments as fine as one degree.
+The smartphone app allows you to fine tune those settings in one-degree increments.

 360° F / 180° C